islandcontroller/armcm-devcontainer/README.md

 * Build using `CMake: Build [F7]`

 ### CMake+IntelliSense Notes
 Upon first run, an error message may appear in Line 1, Column 1.
 Try re-running CMake configuration, or run a build.

-### SEGGER J-Link Notes
-You may need to install the SEGGER-provided udev rules file in order to access the debug probe without root privileges.
-See `/opt/SEGGER/JLink/README.txt` inside the devcontainer.
+If the file is a `.h` header file, it needs to be `#include`'d into a C module.

+### UDEV Rules installation
-**Note:** the rules file needs to be installed on the **host**!
+In order to use SEGGER and OpenOCD debug probes within the container, some udev rules need to be installed on the **host** machine.
+A setup script has been provided to aid with installation.

-### OpenOCD Notes
-In order to run OpenOCD without root privileges, you need to install the provided rules file in `/opt/OpenOCD/openocd/contrib/60-openocd.rules` on your host machine.
-See instructions inside the rules file.
+* Run `setup-devcontainer` inside the **container**
+* Close the container, and re-open the work directory on your **host**
+* Run the `install-rules` script inside `.vscode/setup/` on your host machine

+      cd .vscode/setup
+      sudo ./install-rules

 ## Licensing